spotDNN/spotDNN/README.md

 ## Modeling DDNN Training Performance in Heterogeneus Environments

-We characterize the DDNN training process in a heterogeneous cluster with $j$ normalized iterations and each iteration requires the normalized iteration time $T_{norm}$.
-The normalized iteration time $T_{norm}$ can be considered as the expectation of the iteration time of heterogeneous workers, which is formulated as
+We characterize the DDNN training process in a heterogeneous cluster with $j$ normalized iterations and each iteration requires the expected iteration time $T_{exp}$.
+The expected iteration time $T_{exp}$ can be formulated as the reciprocal of the number of iterations per unit time in a heterogeneous cluster, which is given as

 $$